LiangliangNan/Easy3D/ReadMe.md

 ### Use Easy3D in your project
-This is quite easy, maybe easier than many other open-source libraries :-) After you have built Easy3D, you only need to add the following lines to your CMakeLists file (don't forget to replace `YOUR_APP_NAME` with the actual name of your application) and point `Easy3D_DIR` to your `build` directory of Easy3D when doing cmake.
-Then the requested
-Easy3D libraries, including directories, and relevant compile definitions of Easy3D are visible and accessible to your project.
+This is quite easy, maybe easier than many other open-source libraries :-) After you have built Easy3D, you only need to add the following lines to your CMakeLists file and point `Easy3D_DIR` to your `build` (or the installation) directory of Easy3D when doing cmake.
+Then the requested Easy3D libraries, including directories and relevant compile definitions of Easy3D, are visible and accessible to your project.
 ```
 set(CMAKE_CXX_STANDARD 11)                          # specify C++ standard
 find_package(Easy3D COMPONENTS viewer REQUIRED)     # request Easy3D (recommended to request only needed components)
-target_link_libraries(YOUR_APP_NAME easy3d::viewer) # request necessary Easy3D modules (add more if needed, e.g., algo)
+target_link_libraries(YOUR_APP_NAME easy3d::viewer) # link to necessary Easy3D modules (add more if needed, e.g., algo)
 ```
 The minimum code to have a 3D viewer: